SERVICES

 RESIDENTIAL

-We operate a best practice residential care unit in Bendigo, for those who thrive in a caring, responsible, structured and supervised environment.
+We operate a sober-living residential care program in Bendigo, for those who thrive in a caring, responsible, structured and supervised environment.

 COMMUNITY